bcmpinc/kobowriter/README.md

 This project brings the same form factor in a considerably cheaper way (especially if like me you already have a KOBO at hand).

-> Note that the installed software should let you use switch between your normal kobo stock software and the KoboWriter one; so your kobo is still usable in its default way.
+> Note that the installed software should let you switch between your normal kobo stock software and the KoboWriter one; so your kobo is still usable in its default way.

 > Because XCSoar USB OTG should work for many KOBO devices (touch, Mini, Glo HD and pretty much all the later ones), this project would work there too.
-But as of now this program has only been built and tested for the KOBO GLO HD and only supports the AZERTY (French) keyboard.
-You can open issues if you need to support other devices / keyboards
+But as of now this program has only been built and tested for the KOBO GLO HD and supports QWERTY and AZERTY (French) keyboards.

 ## How it looks